Noroff-FEU-Assignments/project-exam-1-prebeneide/README.md

 ### Blog Page

-The blog posts page should show the first 10 blogs, and the user should click to view more results which then show underneath the first 10 blogs.
+The blog posts page should show the first 10 blogs, and the user could click to view more results which then show underneath the first 10 blogs.

 ### Blog Specific Page